-In the fourth quarter of 2024, the Company entered into a number of agreements with vendors pursuant to which the Company will make grants of a total of 76,000 shares of common stock.
-These contracts have six to twelve-months terms with various contractual vesting periods and they are expensed consistently with the various contractual vesting periods.
-The Company issued 46,000 shares of common stock with grant date fair values ranging from \$1.89 to \$2.08.
-The Company recorded general and administrative expenses of \$93,780 for the year ended December 31, 2024.
+In the fourth quarter of 2023, the Company entered into a number of agreements with vendors pursuant to which the Company will make grants of a total of 116,000 share of common stock and cash payments, of which96,000 shares of common stock were issued as of December 31, 2023 with grant date fair values ranging from \$1.50 to \$5.07.
+These contracts have four to six-months terms with various contractual vesting periods.
+The cash payments are expensed over the service period and the equity components are expensed consistent with the various contractual vesting periods.
+The Company recorded general and administrative expenses of \$393,681 for the year ended December 31, 2023.